nestorpersist/dataset-transform/README.md

 occurs at run-time.

-The purpose of this project is to add a new set of transforms on Scala Datasets that are fully static typing so checking of existance of field names and the types of fields can occur entirely at compile-time.
+The purpose of this project is to add a new set of transforms on Scala Datasets that are fully static typed so checking of existance of field names and the types of fields can occur entirely at compile-time.

 The transforms operate on Datasets whose element type is a Scala case class.
 Each transform